colincwilliams/UWA-Navigation-Service/README.md

 ## How to use it?
 The NavigationService is the entry-point to the library and is where all of you interactions will take place.
 It mimicks the navigation methods of the Frame class.

-### Sample App
+### Sample Apps
-* See the Sample App project for an example of how to set things up
+* See the Sample App projects for an example of how to set things up with both a single Frame and multiple frames
-* It is heavily commented with explanations
+* They are heavily commented with explanations
-* It can be used as a starting point for a new project
+* They can be used as a starting point for a new project

 ### Setup
 * Modify your App.xaml.cs to:
   * Change the default page cache mode, if desired
   * Register your root frame with the NavigationService
-  * Save the returned NavigationService for future use with an IOC or other method of your choosing
   * If your app was "Terminated" last, restore the NavigationService's state
   * In your app's OnSuspending event handler, call NavigationService.SaveState()
 * Modify your pages to inherit from PageBase
 * Modify your ViewModels to implement INavigatableViewModel

 ### Navigation
-* Get the NavigationService for the Frame you want to navigate
+* When your ViewModel is activated, save the NavigationSerice provided to it so that it can be used for navigation.
 * Call NavigationService.Navigate(Type pageType, NavigationContextBase context) to navigate, passing either null or your custom navigation context
 * Call any of the other navigation methods as needed
+* If you want to navigate with a NavigationService for a different frame, provide access using an IOC or other global method.

 ## Development